 The thing with a lot of baked donuts are that they’re all pretty much on the healthy side, but a lot of them aren’t very moist.
 I’m not one to bake something that’s dry just because I want it to be healthier as I don’t enjoy eating cardboard.

 For the glaze, I simply mixed light coconut milk with some sifted powdered sugar.
 Now that’s easy!
 You can go as crazy with the coconut topping as you want to go, and I fully endorse that, because I’m crazy for coconut. 😉

 Whether you’re a baseball (Dodger) fan or not is no matter — you should still whip up a batch of these donuts, because they really have nothing to do with one another.

-- 1 1/4 cups all purpose flour, plus 1 tablespoon, divided
+- 1 1/4 cups all purpose flour plus 1 tablespoon, divided

-- ½ cup granulated sugar
+- 1/2 cup granulated sugar

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

 - pinch of salt

-- 1 large egg, room temperature
+- 1 large egg room temperature

 - 6 tablespoons Greek yogurt

-- ¼ cup light coconut milk
+- 1/4 cup light coconut milk

-- ¼ cup coconut oil, melted
+- 1/4 cup coconut oil melted

-- ½ teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- ½ cup fresh blueberries
+- 1/2 cup fresh blueberries

-- ½ cup powdered sugar, sifted
+- 1/2 cup powdered sugar sifted

 - 2 tablespoons light coconut milk

-- ½ cup shredded sweetened coconut, for garnish
+- 1/2 cup shredded sweetened coconut for garnish

 - Preheat the oven to 375 degrees.
 Spray (10) cavities in 2 donut pans with cooking spray.
 Set aside.